-A more modest (and much less successful) example of the colonization process can be found in James Q. Wilson and George L. Kelling’s “broken windows” theory of policing (1982).
+A more modest, and much less successful, example of the colonization process can be found in James Q. Wilson and George L. Kelling’s “broken windows” theory of policing (1982).
 Wilson and Kelling posited that evidence of neighborhood deterioration, such as an increase in the number of broken windows on a street, provided a leading indicator of social disorder and consequent probable increases in the crime rate.
-The prescription of the “broken windows” theory was for police to put additional emphasis on neighborhoods that appeared, on the basis of physical deterioration, to be in danger of slipping into high crime areas and to encourage community members, working with government and non-profit organizations, to improve the physical appearance and sense of social order in their neighborhoods.
+The prescription of the “broken windows” theory was for police to put additional emphasis on neighborhoods that appeared, on the basis of physical deterioration, to be in danger of becoming high-crime areas and to encourage community members, working with government and nonprofit organizations, to improve the physical appearance and sense of social order in their neighborhoods.
 The broken windows theory influenced policing practices, notably in New York City, where it gave rise to the “zero-tolerance” policy of police commissioner William Bratton, but also in other large cities.
-One appeal of the theory lied in its connection to aspects of communities that police can influence, such as visible signs of physical deterioration, rather than those they cannot, such as the availability of jobs.
-Another source of its appeal lied in its promise to allocate resources in an efficient, progressive way by preventing future crimes from occurring rather than focusing resources exclusively on neighborhoods where crime was already rampant.
-However, the theory, as implemented, received stringent criticism both from social scientists and community activists for, among other deficiencies, equating correlation with causation, ignoring underlying economic and social roots of crime, and contributing to higher levels of enmity towards police in closely monitored minority communities (see, e.g., Harcourt 2001; Sampson & Raudenbush 1999).
+One appeal of the theory lay in its connection to aspects of communities that police can influence, such as visible signs of physical deterioration, rather than those they cannot, such as the availability of jobs.
+Another source of its appeal was its promise to allocate resources in an efficient, and seemingly progressive way by preventing future crimes from occurring rather than focusing resources exclusively on neighborhoods where crime was already rampant.
+However, the theory, as implemented, received stringent criticism from social scientists and community activists for, among other deficiencies, equating correlation with causation, ignoring underlying economic and social roots of crime, and contributing to higher levels of enmity towards police in closely monitored minority communities (see, e.g., Harcourt 2001; Sampson and Raudenbush 1999).

 Trade Routes

-Just as the traffic of finished goods is heavy from China to the United States and light between Iceland and sub-Saharan Africa, so too would it be possible to chart the movement of cultural goods such as knowledge structures across institutional sectors.
+Just as the traffic of finished goods is heavy from China to the United States and light between Iceland and sub-Saharan Africa, so too would it be possible to chart the movement of cultural goods, such as knowledge structures, across institutional sectors.
 In the absence of systematic study, we cannot identify the zones in which exchanges are common or those in which they are rare.
 We also cannot know why traffic on these routes is heavy or light.
 Consequently, hypotheses are the most that can be offered at this early stage of theorization.

 Notwithstanding the political preferences of professors (Gross 2013), universities may engage in lower levels of exchange with institutional domains associated with political liberalism than with those associated with political conservatism.
-Politically conservative domains include manufacturing industries, small business, the military, the medical professions, finance and other business services linked to the corporate economy (Brint 2015).
-If so, an important source of this variation will likely be found in the degree of congruence in analytical languages between academic scientists and the conservative institutional sphere.
-All organizations have an interest in knowledge structures that lead to greater effectiveness in the achievement of valued outcomes, but only some institutional domains are likely to have verification methods in place to evaluate that valued outcomes are being met.
+Politically conservative domains include manufacturing industries, small business, the military, the medical professions, finance, and other business services linked to the corporate economy (Brint 2015).
+In so far as this hypothesis is correct, an important source of this variation will likely be found in the degree of congruence in analytical languages between academic scientists and participants in these politically conservative institutional spheres.
+All organizations have an interest in knowledge structures that lead to greater effectiveness in the achievement of valued outcomes, but only some institutional domains are likely to have verification methods in place to evaluate whether valued outcomes are being met.

 Outlying cases tend to reinforce this view.
-In the liberal institutional sphere, the volume of exchange between academe and non-academic scientific research firms is likely heavier than in any other trade route; in the conservative sphere, the volume of exchange between academe and small business is likely lighter than elsewhere.
+In the liberal institutional sphere, the volume of exchange between academe and nonacademic scientific research firms is likely heavier than in any other trade route; in the conservative sphere, the volume of exchange between academe and small business is likely lighter than elsewhere.
 The difference that congruent and incongruent analytical languages make is clear in these cases.
 Academics and other scientific researchers share congruent analytical languages; academics and small business people for the most part do not.